LemesoftNostalgic/sprint-o-matic/README.md

 ## Command-line usage

 For the advanced users, there are more detailed options in the form of command-line options.
-These are not as well tested and the home screen.
+These are not as well tested as the home screen.

 These options are useful if you want to play with your own map: